contao/docs/docs/manual/faq/_index.en.md

 ## Configuration and adjustment

 {{% expand "No e-mail is sent via my Form, what do I have to do?" %}}
-Check in or add `parameters.yml` the [SMTP details](/en/system/settings/#e-mail-sending-configuration) of your hoster.
+Check the [SMTP details](/en/system/settings/#e-mail-sending-configuration) of your hoster in your `parameters.yml` or add them if missing.
-Then you have to empty the application cache once via Contao Manager ("System maintenance" &gt; "Replace product cache") or via the console.
+Then you have to empty the application cache once via Contao Manager ("Maintenance" &gt; "Application Cache" &gt; "Rebuild Production Cache") or via the console.
 {{% /expand %}}

 {{% expand "Can I use a different e-mail Address as sender for forms?" %}}
-The e-mail address set in the "Settings &gt; System administrator's e-mail address" area is also used as the sender of forms.
+The e-mail address set in "Settings &gt; E-mail address of the system administrator" is also used as the sender for e-mails sent by the form generator.
-You can enter an additional e-mail address in the "Page structure" section for the "Starting point of a website" page type.
+You can enter an additional e-mail address in the "Site structure" section for the "Starting point of a website" page type.
 This E-Mail address will then be used as the sender.
-Since Contao 4.10 you can [configure](/en/system/settings/#different-e-mail-configurations-and-sender-addresses) this.
+Since Contao 4.10 you can [set different e-mail configurations](/en/system/settings/#different-e-mail-configurations-and-sender-addresses) per website starting point, form and newsletter channel.
 {{% /expand %}}

-{{% expand "How can I add the language abbreviation to the URL?" %}}
+{{% expand "How can I add the language parameter to the URL?" %}}
-You can add the entry `prepend_locale: true` in [config.yml](/en/system/settings/#config-yml) and then you have to empty the application cache once using the Contao Manager ("System Maintenance" &gt; "Replace Prod. cache") or the console.
+You can add the entry `prepend_locale: true` in [config.yml](/en/system/settings/#config-yml) and then you have to empty the application cache once using the Contao Manager ("Maintenance" &gt; "Application Cache" &gt; "Rebuild Production Cache") or the console.
+Since Contao 4.10, you can freely define the URL prefix, independently of the language.
 {{% /expand %}}

 {{% expand "Can the URL suffix .html be removed?" %}}
-You can add the entry `url_suffix: ''` in [config.yml](/en/system/settings/#config-yml) and then you have to empty the application cache once using the Contao Manager ("System Maintenance" &gt; "Replace Prod. cache") or the console.
+You can add the entry `url_suffix: ''` in [config.yml](/en/system/settings/#config-yml) and then you have to empty the application cache once using the Contao Manager ("Maintenance" &gt; "Application Cache" &gt; "Rebuild Production Cache") or the console.
 {{% /expand %}}

-{{% expand "Why is my HTML information not transferred in the TinyMCE editor?" %}}
+{{% expand "Why is my HTML code not applied in the TinyMCE editor?" %}}
 Answers can be found in the [TinyMCE Editor Configuration](/en/guides/tinymce-configuration/) section.
 {{% /expand %}}